keenmisty/WRF/README.md

 WRF
 ===

-learn the Weather Research and Forecasting Model
+learnning the Weather Research and Forecasting Model

+this is a note for me.